-Due to the ever-changing COVID-19 situation, the Canadian Festival of Chili and BBQ scheduled to take place at Kwantlen Polytechnic University (KPU) on the weekend of May 1 to 3, 2020, has been postponed.
-The festival has been tentatively rescheduled for August 21 to 23, 2020 at the same location, but as more information becomes available, more information will be provided.
+Due to the ever-changing COVID-19 situation, the Canadian Festival of Chili and BBQ scheduled to take place at Kwantlen Polytechnic University (KPU) on the weekend of May 1 to 3, 2020, has been cancelled.
+The festival has been tentatively rescheduled for May 2021 at the same location, but as more information becomes available, more information will be provided.

 The health and safety of event participants, including competitors, volunteers, judges, and attendees, is the highest priority of Discover Langley City and the Canadian Festival of Chili and BBQ teams.
 We’re sad to announce the postponement of the event, but it’s important to us to do our part to keep everyone healthy and continue with efforts to flatten the curve.

-We have been working with KPU to reschedule this event for August 21 to 23rd, 2020.
+We have been working with KPU to reschedule this event for 2021.
 However, any events scheduled beyond the end of June may also be cancelled should the current restrictions continue.
 We will be providing updates from KPU on the first of each month regarding the notice of cancellation message.